hotheadsoftware/nexus-docs/docs/introspection.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Making Use of Nexus
+# Panel Access Strategies

 Nexus is built to support common Saas access patterns.
 The way we handle extension is by adding new panels and user types to support new access needs.
+This means that your tenant-context database(s) will have separate tables for various user types.

+You might, for example, have:

+  - operators
+  - buyers
+  - sellers
+  - affiliates

+All of which have the same initial schema (a copy of the users table), but they're kept in separate tables to allow for expansion based on need, and to prevent a case where one type of user is able to log into a panel they shouldn't.

+This does mean that certain other packages will need to be flexible in terms of how they handle users.
+Those packages will need to accept other Models which extend Auth\User and should probably track the type by class name and id rather than by assuming User/users for everything.

+Most (maybe all?) first-party and popular third-party packages do this already.

+Following are some possible scenarios to help you envision how you'd like to structure your new app:

 ## Single User Tier, Internal Business Users